Packing d-dimensional balls into a d+1-dimensional container: A metric on unit hyperdisks

-We first observe that we can move~$c_1$ to the left and~$c_3$ to the right while keeping~$c_2$ and~$p$ unchanged, until~$|c_1 p| = |p c_3| = 1$.
-This can only grow the wedge, so it will still contain~$e_2$, see Figure~\ref{fig:metric}(bottom).
+We can therefore move~$c_1$ to the left and~$c_3$ to the right while keeping~$c_2$ and~$p$ unchanged, until~$|c_1 p| = |p c_3| = 1$.
+This can only grow the wedge, so it will still contain~$e_2$.
+The triangle $c_1pc_3$ is isosceles, as shown in Figure~\ref{fig:metric}.
+Let~$u$ be the upper, $v$~the lower endpoint of~$e_2$.
+Clearly~$v$ lies inside the triangle~$c_1 p c_3$.
+Breaking symmetry, we assume that~$e_2$ has a negative slope, so that~$v$ is the \emph{right} endpoint of~$e_2$.